rackerlabs/rackspace-how-to/content/cloud-orchestration/cloud-orchestration-faq.md

 #### Does deleting a stack remove all of the underlying infrastructure?

 Yes.
-Deleting a stack removes all servers, databases, load balancers, and other resources that were created when the stack was built.
+Deleting a stack removes all of the servers, databases, load balancers, and other resources that were created when the stack was built.
 You no longer see any associated resources in the lists of servers, databases, and other resources.

 Alternatively, you can choose to delete these resources individually through the Cloud Control Panel.

-However, be aware that deleting one or more of the resources within a stack will likely make the stack unstable and possibly inoperable.
+**Warning**: Deleting one or more of the resources within a stack will likely make the stack unstable and possibly inoperable.

 #### Can the Cloud Orchestration service deploy a hybrid cloud or dedicated infrastructure?

 Not at this time.
-Orchestration only deploys Rackspace Cloud resources.
+Orchestration deploys only Rackspace Cloud resources.
 However, customers with RackConnect accounts can still use the Cloud Orchestration service to deploy cloud resources and then connect those resources to a hybrid environment.